damiankorcz/Prism-Theme/README.md

 - Thanks to the developers of [**Obsidian.md**](https://obsidian.md/) ([**@ericaxu**](https://github.com/ericaxu) and [**@Lishid**](https://github.com/Lishid)) for providing an amazing tool free of charge!
 - Special shoutout to [**@mgmeyers**](https://github.com/mgmeyers) for Style Settings and Kanban Plugins that are the backbone of this theme!
 Also thank you for addressing some issues I've encountered with Style Settings while developing the theme.
 - Huge thanks to the Obsidian Community over at Discord for endless inspiration to improve the theme!
+- Thanks to @kepano and [**Minimal Theme**](https://github.com/kepano/obsidian-minimal) for figuring out the Sass/SCSS workflow using Grunt which is utilised by this theme.

 ## 📝 License